Suspected meteorite crashes into rice field in India

 District administrator S.K.
 Ashok said it will be taken to a lab for observation, according to the AP.

-Meteors are an asteroid or other objects in space that burns and vaporizes upon entering the Earth's atmosphere.
+Meteors are an asteroid or other objects in space that burn and vaporize upon entering the Earth's atmosphere.
 If a meteor survives and lands on the Earth's surface, it's called a meteorite.